GannIntegral/gannintegral.github.io/_posts/2023-12-03-what-is-forex-trading.md

 <img src="https://www.daytrading.ltd/img/bid-and-ask-price.jpg" alt="Bid and Ask Price">

 When you do <strong>online forex trading</strong>, the currency rates are offered at two prices.
-The first price called as Bid price and the second one is the Ask price.
+The first price is called the Bid price, and the second is the Ask price.

-The bid price is the best available price offered by your forex broker when you want to buy the currency and the ask price is the price offered by your broker if you intentionally want to sell the currency at that moment.
+The bid price is the best available price offered by your forex broker when you want to buy the currency, and the ask price is the price offered by your broker if you intentionally want to sell the currency at that moment.

 ### Bid-Ask Spread

 The difference between <strong>bid and ask price</strong> is called as spread.
-This spread depends on your broker's liquidity provider, the more LP's they have, the more tight the spread.
-This is why you want to find <strong>lowest spread forex broker</strong> so that you can <strong>reduce your trading cost</strong>.
+This spread depends on your broker's liquidity provider; the more LPs they have, the tighter the spread, and this is why you want to find <strong>lowest spread forex broker</strong> so that you can <strong>reduce your trading cost</strong>.

 ## What is Technical Analysis?

 If you look at a forex chart, you might wonder how to determine if the price is going up or down.
-Now let me explain <a href="https://www.daytrading.ltd/learning/technical-analysis-in-forex-trading">what is technical analysis in trading</a> and next, you will understand why it is important in forex trading!
+Now let me explain <a href="https://www.daytrading.ltd/learning/technical-analysis-in-forex-trading">what is technical analysis in trading</a>, and next, you will understand why it is crucial in forex trading!

-Technical analysis is one of the methods used by traders to predict the forex market.
+Technical analysis is one method traders use to predict the forex market.
 With this knowledge, traders can time their market entries and exits as needed.
-Without mastering this skill, it's like trading the forex market blindly!
-Below I list the most commonly used technical analysis by forex traders for you:
+Without mastering this skill, it's like trading the forex market unquestioningly!
+Below, I list the most commonly used technical analysis by forex traders for you:

 ### Support and Resistance Level

 <img src="https://www.daytrading.ltd/img/support-and-resistance-level.jpg" alt="Support and Resistance Level">

-The last known lowest price is considered the support level, and the last known highest price is considered the resistance level.
-To determine if you are in a downtrend market, you need to observe whether the price is breaking the last nearest low price and respecting the last high price.
+The last known lowest price is considered the support level, and the last known highest price is viewed as the resistance level.
+To determine if you are in a downtrend market, you need to observe whether the price is breaking the last nearest low price and respecting the previous high price.
 It is better to refer to higher timeframes such as D1/Daily as your compass and use the H1/Hourly timeframe for trend reference, whether it's a trend continuation, reversal, or sideways movement.

 ### Trend lines

 <img src="https://www.daytrading.ltd/img/trendline.jpg" alt="Trendline">

-To obtain a strong trend line, you need to identify multiple strong and reasonable support or resistance levels as shown in the image above.
+To obtain a strong trend line, you must identify multiple strong and reasonable support or resistance levels, as shown in the image above.

 When the price approaches this trendline, it's a sign of a potential reversal point.
 But if the price breaks above the trend line, you might want to wait until the price retraces back to the trendline before you can execute the buy position with the lowest risk.